paramsingh96/awesome-readme-template/README.md

 # fantastic-readme-template
-Fastastic Readme Template for an open source repository!
+`Fastastic Readme Template & where to find it` for an open source repository!

 1. Title
 2. Table of Contents